Verssesli/Blubot/README.md

 ## Features

 - **Post Relay**: Automatically forwards new posts from Bluesky to specified Discord channels.
-- **Reposts and Quote Reposts**: Notifies your Discord server about reposts and quote reposts.
-- **Replies**: Shares replies from Bluesky to keep your Discord members engaged in ongoing discussions.
+Supported post types:
+  - `Posts`
+  - `Reposts`
+  - `Quote Reposts`
+  - `Replies`
+- **Send as Webhook**: Send posts as a Discord webhook, which inherit the username and pfp of the account instead of the bot

 ## Invite Blubot to Your Server